jupyter-naas/awesome-notebooks/CONTRIBUTING.md

 Otherwise, you kick start manually:
 - Create a folder named with the source tool (if it's not already created).
-- Copy and paste template.ipynb at the root of the repository and start working on your notebook.
+- Copy/Paste template.ipynb at the root of the repository.
+- Rename the template following this format: `Toolname_Function.ipynb`.

 ### Step 3: Work on Your Notebook